ElzevanderWerf/Ranta-2011/README.md

 			slash : Str -> Bool => Str = \f -> table {True => "\\" + f ; False => top (prefix 3 "\\sim" (constant ("\\" + f)))} ;

-I have done the following three tests to come up with a set of logical formulas and their English translations, for study 1 (post-editing):
+I have done the following three tests to create a set of logical formulas and their English translations, for study 1 (post-editing).
+The generated files are in folder `out`.

 #### Test 1: GF random generation
 **(Filenames start with test1)**